Max Jones (ice hockey): Edmonton Oilers

 On March 4, 2025, Jones was traded to the Edmonton Oilers, alongside unsigned forward prospect Petr Hauser, in exchange for defenseman Max Wanner, a second-round draft pick in 2025, and a fourth-round pick in 2026, as part of a three-team exchange that sent fellow Boston forward Trent Frederic to Edmonton.
 He was assigned to Edmonton's AHL affiliate, the Bakersfield Condors, after the trade.

 Jones was recalled to the NHL team the following day, and made his debut with Oilers on March 6, providing an assist in a 3-2 win over the Montreal Canadiens.
 Jones would stay with the squad for the rest of the season, playing 19 games with the Oilers, and scoring his first goal as a member of the team in the last game of the regular season against the San Jose Sharks.
 Although the Oilers would reach the Stanley Cup Final before losing in six games, Jones was a healthy scratch, not appearing in any postseason games.

 International play

 Jones was selected for Team USA at the 2018 World Junior Championship.
 Jones scored his only goal of the tournament in the opening game, a 9–0 win over Denmark.
 Team USA went on to take the bronze medal in the tournament.

 Personal life

-Jones's father Brad is a former player who played 148 NHL games with three different teams (Winnipeg Jets, Los Angeles Kings and Philadelphia Flyers).
+Jones's father, Brad, is a former player who played 148 NHL games with three different teams (Winnipeg Jets, Los Angeles Kings and Philadelphia Flyers).
+Jones’ mother was an alternate on the Olympic Diving Team in 1988.
 Jones is married.